Coding Ethos Docs

 - Integrations: setup notes for Codex, Claude Code, Gemini CLI, MCP clients, GitHub Actions, GitLab CI, SARIF consumers, and managed tools.

-- Runtime sandboxing: Bubblewrap, cgroups, seccomp, network isolation, and least-privilege tool capabilities.
+- Runtime sandboxing: native namespaces, cgroups, seccomp, network isolation, and least-privilege tool capabilities.

 - Red-team suite: adversarial coverage for hook bypass, shell parsing, protected paths, MCP framing, SARIF, and sandbox behavior.